themkat/unixissuperior-talk/README.md

 ## Running the slides
+Clone this repo, navigate to it, and then follow the instructions below according to your setup.
+If you do not want to "pollute" your system, then Docker is always the best day :D

 ## Local MDP install
 If you have installed MDP locally by following [the instructions in the repo](https://github.com/visit1985/mdp), you can simply type: